+It is the individual's responsibility to make sure they are registered on the electoral register.
 You can register online at www.gov.uk/register-to-vote, You will need to provide your name, new address, old address, National Insurance number and your date of birth.

 You need to be on the electoral register to vote in UK elections and referendums.
-You are not automatically registered even if you pay council tax.
+You are not automatically registered even if you pay Council Tax.
 The electoral register is the list of everyone who is registered to vote.

 The electoral register contains the names and addresses of everyone who is registered to vote.
 You can view the electoral register at the Civic Offices.
 Only certain organisations are allowed to have copies of the electoral register.
 It can only be used for: electoral purposes, crime prevention and detection, and the vetting of applicants for credit.
 It is a criminal offence to use it for any unauthorised purpose or to pass it on to anyone else.

 The open register is available for general sale and can be used for any purpose, including commercial activities such as marketing.
 It excludes the names and addresses of people who have opted out.

 Assistance for people with disabilities

 If you need assistance with registering to vote, you will find that we have large print documents available on request.
 You can also adjust the size of the text on these web pages by clicking on the text size button at the top.

 For general advice on registering to vote and voting you may find the Mencap website useful.